If this article resonates with you, learn about our online, self-paced program - Awareness-based therapy.

 This brings us full circle to the original question: "What type do meditation do I focus on?"

 My answer is simple: there is only one type.
-This one type involves cultivating awareness, and learning to notice your compulsive mind and mental noise without getting caught up in it.
+This one type involves strengthening awareness (cultivating mindfulness), and learning to notice your compulsive mind and mental noise without getting caught up in it.

 What do we call this one type?
 Meditating!
-No fancy names, no extra labels, no added complexity from your mind.
+No fancy names, no extra labels, no added complexity.

 Here are the steps: